Understanding the Concept of Contact in Service Reporting

 A new contact is created whenever a case enters a work queue, including the following situations:

-• Transfer from one queue to another
+• Transfer from one queue to another.

-• Warm transfer to another queue or agent
+• Warm transfer to another queue or agent.

-• Manual assignment directly to an agent
+• Manual assignment directly to an agent.

-• Reassignment to the same queue due to routing logic
+• Reassignment to the same queue due to routing logic.

-• Any case that exits and later re-enters the same queue
+• Any case that exits and later re-enters the same queue.

 This approach ensures that every unit of queue work is tracked independently, allowing for accurate workload measurement, performance reporting, and service optimization.

-Examples for Voice and Digital Queue Flows
+Detailed View of Voice and Digital Queue Flows

 The flow of this scenario is explained below: